-When building your content marketing strategy, you may think you have it all laid out — you know what product or service you're hoping to sell, you've set up your story, and you know what social media platforms you're looking to use.
-You've set up your Instagram account, and registered your business on every social media platform that fits your company.
-As far as you're concerned, you're all set and ready to go when it comes to creating ongoing content on your blog and off of it to help your company shine.
+So you’ve started building your content marketing strategy, and you think you’ve got it all pulled together.
+You know what product or service you're hoping to sell, you've set up your story, and you know what social media platforms you're looking to use.
+You've set up your Instagram account, and you’ve brainstormed a list of blog topics based on keywords you need to target.

-- Regular surveys and meetings with clients to maintain up-to-date information
+- Regular surveys and meetings with existing clients to maintain up-to-date information

 - A-B testing (such as sending out the same email with different subject lines) to find out which approach works best